pwwang/pyppl_report/docs/processEnvs.md

 content
 ```

-You may also append something to the process report with `pXXX.envs.report.post`
+You may also append something to the process report with `pXXX.config.report_envs.post`

 !!! warning

-	Headings added by `pre` and `post` will not be adjusted by `pXXX.envs.report.level`
+	Headings added by `pre` and `post` will not be adjusted by `pXXX.config.report_envs.level`

 ### Title of the process report

 By default, if not assigned or assigned with `None`, the process description will be used as the title of the process report.
-Of course you can overwrite it with `pXXX.envs.report.title`.
+Of course you can overwrite it with `pXXX.config.report_envs.title`.

 ```python
 # by default